corda/cordapp-template-java/README.md

      ./gradlew runTemplateClient

-Note that the template rPC client won't output anything to the console as no state objects are contained in either NodeA's or NodeB's vault.
+Note that the template rPC client won't output anything to the console as no state objects are contained in either PartyA's or PartyB's vault.

 ## Running the Nodes Across Multiple Machines